mshdabiola/Synapse/CONTRIBUTING.md

-# Contributing to Kmtemplate
+# Contributing to sypnapsenotepad

-Thank you for your interest in contributing to the Kmtemplate project!
+Thank you for your interest in contributing to the sypnapsenotepad project!
 We appreciate your willingness to help improve and expand our application.
 By contributing, you help us make this project better for everyone.

 Please take a moment to review these guidelines before making a contribution.
 Following these guidelines will help us ensure a smooth and efficient contribution process.